 The focus of the study is on the use of hPSCs to make pancreatic islets in a lab dish or test tube.
 A major goal of the research is to find a way to promote blood vessel growth in islets.

-Studies suggest this method will lead to higher viability and enhanced function after the transplant.
+Studies suggest this method will lead to higher success and enhanced function after stem cell transplant.

-Future research will look at:
+Her future research will look at: